Moles And Skin Cancer Specialist

 What is the treatment for skin cancer?

 If you're dealing with precancerous growth or melanoma, removal is the preferred treatment.
-The method of removal depends on what type of growth you've got, but it's usually a simple outpatient procedure at Foxhall Dermatology.
+The method of removal depends on what type of growth you've have, but it's usually a simple outpatient procedure at Foxhall Dermatology.

 Don't ignore a suspicious mole.
 Skin cancer is treatable in nearly all cases if you get help quickly.
 Book your appointment online or by phone today.